 Federal law and guidance on this subject should be reviewed together with this section.

 - The Louisiana Employment Discrimination Law is a state statute that protects private and public employees from discrimination.
 See Discrimination Under the Louisiana Employment Discrimination Law.

-- The Louisiana Employment Discrimination Law covers public and private employers who employ 20 or more employees.
+- The Louisiana Employment Discrimination Law covers public and private employers that employ 20 or more employees.
 There is no individual liability under Louisiana law.
 See Covered Employers.

 - Louisiana law protects employees from discrimination based upon age, disability, race, color, religion, national origin, sex, pregnancy and related medical conditions, genetic information and sickle cell trait.
 See Protected Classes.

-- Louisisana has military related protections.
+- Louisiana has military related protections.
 See Military Related Protections.

 - New Orleans has requirements pertaining to discrimination.
 See Local Requirements.